Sophie Fiennes: Style

-Films by Sophie Fiennes
+Career

 1998–2001

-In Fiennes’ first short film, Lars from 1 - 10, Danish director Lars Von Trier discusses his Dogme ’95 manifesto and reflects on his creative process.
-The film premiered at Sundance in 1998.
+Fiennes' first short film, Lars from 1–10, in which the Danish director Lars von Trier discusses his Dogme 95 manifesto, premiered at Sundance in 1998.

-The Late Michael Clark (1999) combines intimate observational documentary with dance sequences carefully restaged for the camera and shot on 16 mm film.
-“Somewhere between the relative relaxation of Clarke in front of the camera, "writes the art critic Danny Leigh, “and the film’s Digital-Video derived sense of verité, the results are absorbing, inventive and, more unexpectedly, entirely approachable.”
+The Late Michael Clark (1999) combines observational documentary with dance sequences restaged for the camera and shot on 16 mm film.
+Danny Leigh wrote that "the results are absorbing, inventive and, more unexpectedly, entirely approachable".

-In 2001, London based arts organization Artangel commissioned Fiennes to document Because I Sing, a choral project involving 19 amateur choirs staged by composer Orlando Gough and Belgian theatre maker Alain Platel.
-Fiennes forged relationships with these amateur choral groups, capturing their diverse worlds.
-Described by one critic as “one of the most unusual documentaries about London its inhabitants are likely to see”, Because I Sing was first broadcast on Channel 4 on 27 May 2001.
+In 2001 the London arts organisation Artangel commissioned Fiennes to document Because I Sing, a choral project involving 19 amateur choirs staged by the composer Orlando Gough and the Belgian theatre-maker Alain Platel.
+It was first broadcast on Channel 4 on 27 May 2001.